 However, inefficiencies in traditional or legacy billing systems can significantly impact revenue and customer satisfaction.
 Studies indicate that manual billing errors can lead to substantial financial losses.
 For instance, studies suggest that businesses may incur costs ranging from $12,000 to $15,000 annually due to manual errors, with additional losses from customer churn resulting from inaccurate billing.

-Steps in the Billing Process
+5 Critical Steps in the Enterprise Billing Process

 Step 1: Gathering Customer Information